grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 3. Set your traces values to configure the receivers on the Tempo distributor

 ### Tempo helm chart values

+This sample file contains example values for installing Tempo using Helm.

 ```yaml
 ---